 15% Final tax withholding on the interest income from deposits under EFDCS.
 This withholding tax rate applies to capital gains realized during the taxable year from the sale, barter, exchange.
 Withhold 15% on the disposition of shares of stock in a domestic corporation is fifteen percent (15%).

-Fringe Benefits Granted to a Non-rank and File Employees
+Fringe Benefits Granted to Non-rank and File Employees

 - Income paid to a resident foreign corporation.

-- Revenues derived from all sources within the Philippine by a non-resident foreign corporation.
+- Revenues derived from all sources within the Philippines by a non-resident foreign corporation.

-- Informer’s reward to persons instrumental in the discovery of violations of the NIRC and the exploration and seizure of smuggled goods.
+- Informer’s reward to persons instrumental in discovering violations of the NIRC and the exploration and seizure of smuggled goods.